|

 Senkamalavalli Thaayar |

 In front of the Sanctum Sanctorum, is a hall with lovely architecture.
-Mrs. Kanaka pointed out Krishna leela in one of the pillars and also showed us Krishnadevaraya as he stands humbly with folded hands in reverence and humility.
+Mrs. Kanaka pointed out a pillar with Krishnadevaraya standing humbly with folded hands.

 |